 - A private army recruited from the people is more reliable than mercenary troops.
 Since it is easier to be sure of their loyalty.

-Review of the book (In short, Its awesome, albeit a bit dark for me)
+Review of the book (In short, It’s awesome, albeit a bit dark for me)

-Machiavelli suggest that the end justifies the means, although Muslim on the other end believe that the means is almost as important as the end.
+Machiavelli suggests that the end justifies the means, although Muslim on the other end believe that the means is almost as important as the end.
 With regards to the book, this simple, pragmatic maxim underpins this Niccolò Machiavelli’s classic work, The Prince.

 Written in 1513, when Machiavelli was a former Florentine registry official, this handbook of political power provoked controversy like no other.
 Its central theme is how Renaissance rulers should act if they want to prevail in gaining and retaining power.
 According to the author, a strong state requires a leader who is able to defend his power at all costs.
 Machiavelli maintains that a ruler may opt for deception, trickery, oppression and even murder his opponents, as long as his misdeeds serve the state’s stability.

 Without question, this short treatise offers enough material to demonize its author.
 However, Machiavelli does not actually suggest that we resort to unlimited ruthlessness and violence.
 Nor does he justify any objectives that seem to warrant violence.
 However, he also does not try to align his work to any religion’s morals as he examines the practice of statecraft and leadership.
 As his work is purely from his own view and personal experience.
-Maybe in the future we could discuss more on Islamic, Christianity and other major religion view on power.
+Maybe in the future, we could discuss more on Islamic, Christianity and another major religion view on power.

 Back to our topic, the term “Machiavellian” emerged in the 16th century to describe a devious, cruel tyrant, who uses any means to achieve his goals.
-When 20th century dictators praised Machiavelli’s masterpiece, it came into disrepute, but in contemporary thought, its literary foresight makes it a classic.
+When 20th-century dictators praised Machiavelli’s masterpiece, it came into disrepute, but in contemporary thought, its literary foresight makes it a classic.
 Modern readers will be able to understand the book’s significance thanks to the accessible translation and annotations by Peter Bondanella.
 Kudos to him, for his wonderful effort in preserving such classic.

 To put the treatise in context, Maurizio Viroli explains in his introduction, “For Machiavelli, the old way of building and preserving a regime had to be abandoned in order to embrace a new conception based on the principle that no state is a true dominion unless it is sustained by an army composed of citizens or subjects.”

-Machiavelli’s The Prince, for all the controversies that it sparks, and all the bad reputation is earned, still there’s still some lessons in it which we all can learn from, regardless.
+Machiavelli’s The Prince, for all the controversies that it sparks, and all the bad reputation is earned, still, there’s still some lessons in it which we all can learn from, regardless.

-Lesson 1: Forms of Rule
+The Prince Lesson 1: Forms of Rule

 People live under two types of governance: Either they are citizens of